 Ask if the company has talented and experienced resources you need in your team.
 Else you will have to find off-site experts for the job.

-Things to look at the start of collaboration
+Things to look at at the start of a collaboration

 Once you find the right company to outsource your software development project; it’s time to make sure everything is clear before collaborating.
 Here are some important things you should take care of: